The First Gentleman: Plot

-The film traces the reign of the Prince Regent and his initial attempts to marry off his unruly daughter Charlotte to a number of acceptable nobles, attempts that fail because she falls for Leopold, a poverty-stricken German prince living in England.
-Charlotte's eventual marriage to Leopold is a happy one until their child is stillborn and she then dies, but at the film's conclusion his niece Victoria is born, stabilising the royal line of succession.

-The film begins in Windsor Castle in 1810, with physicians telling the Queen that King George III will not recover his sanity.
-They inform Prince George that he is to become Regent.
+At Windsor Castle in 1810, physicians tell the Queen that King George III will not recover his sanity.
+Their son and heir to the throne, Prince George, becomes Regent.

-The Prince Regent plans to marry his only daughter Princess Charlotte to Prince William of Orange and their engagement is announced.
-However, Charlotte shows more interest in Prince Leopold.
-The Prince Regent tries to force his opinion upon her.
+The Prince Regent plans to marry his only daughter Princess Charlotte, to Prince William of Orange and their engagement is announced.
+However, Charlotte shows more interest in Prince Leopold of Saxe-Coburg-Saalfeld, a poverty-stricken German prince living in England.
+The Prince Regent tries to force his decision upon her.
 He himself is estranged from his wife Caroline and in a relationship with Isabella, his longstanding mistress.

-Charlotte leaves to visit her mother Caroline at Connaught House without permission.
+Charlotte leaves without permission to visit her mother Caroline at Connaught House.
 John Fisher, Bishop of Salisbury is sent to retrieve her.
 Henry Brougham, a government advisor, is also sent to assist.
-They all persuade her to go back to Windsor Castle and stay with her grandmother, Queen Charlotte, for at least 18 months.
+Together, they persuade her to go back to Windsor Castle and stay with her grandmother, Queen Charlotte, for at least 18 months.

-Meanwhile travelling on the continent, Prince Leopold meets Prince William of Orange, who informs him that the engagement to Charlotte was broken off a long time before.
-Prince Leopold therefore returns to England.
+Meanwhile, travelling on the continent, Prince Leopold meets Prince William of Orange, who informs him that William's engagement to Charlotte was broken off a long time before.
+Prince Leopold returns to England.

-The Prince Regent is hosting a dinner at the newly completed Brighton Pavilion when a crowd begins to gather.
+The Prince Regent is hosting a dinner at the newly completed Brighton Pavilion when a crowd begins to gather outside.
 They cheer Charlotte when she goes to the window to look at the fireworks but boo the Regent when he appears.
 His advisors tell him that if he were to let Charlotte marry Leopold he would be cheered.
-The Prince Regent is then persuaded by Charlotte to allow the marriage, but says that as the state would have to support Prince Leopold he would be better placed as ruler of Hanover: but Charlotte insists that she and Leopold will live in England.
-The Prince Regent decides to send abroad for Leopold's return, and it is then revealed that Leopold is already waiting in the wings.
+The Prince Regent is then persuaded by Charlotte to allow the marriage, but he says that as the state would have to support Prince Leopold he would be better placed as ruler of Hanover; however, Charlotte insists that she and Leopold will live in England.
+The Prince Regent decides to send abroad for Leopold's return, and it is then revealed that Leopold is already waiting in the Pavilion.

 Leopold and Charlotte marry and the Prince Regent buys them Claremont House as a wedding present.
-Charlotte soon becomes pregnant but their son is stillborn and Charlotte becomes immediately ill, dying shortly before her father arrives.
+Charlotte becomes pregnant but their son is stillborn and Charlotte becomes immediately ill, dying shortly before her father arrives.
 He is devastated, saying "Two generations gone in a moment".
 Grieving, he organises a funeral fit for a queen.

-18 months later he is at the christening of his brother Prince Edward's daughter.
+18 months later he is at the christening of his brother Prince Edward's daughter, stabilising the royal line of succession.
 They debate calling her either Alexandrina or Charlotte, but fix upon Victoria as a suitable royal name.

 Cast

+Production

+Vernon Sewell wanted to make the film but Morley refused to appear in it.
+"He would sell the rights but he wouldn't make the film.
+Without Bob the thing was worth nothing."